a-patel/LiteXCache/docs/In-Memory.md

 # LiteX In-Memory Cache
-LiteX.Cache (InMemory) is a in-memory caching lib which is based on LiteX.Cache.Core and Microsoft.Extensions.Caching.Memory.
+LiteX.Cache (InMemory) is a InMemory caching based on on LiteX.Cache.Core and Microsoft.Extensions.Caching.Memory.
+Small library for manage cache with InMemory.
+A quick setup for InMemory Caching.

-When you use this lib , it means that you will handle the memory of current server .
-As usual , we named it as local caching .
+When you use this library , it means that you will handle the memory of current server .
+As usual , we named it as local caching.

+This package is simple yet powerful and very high performance cache mechanism and incorporating both synchronous and asynchronous usage with some advanced usages of caching which can help us to handle caching more easier!

+Provide Cache service for any type of application (.NET Core, .NET Standard).

+Very simple yet advanced configuration.
+The main goal of the LiteXCache package is to make developer's life easier to handle even very complex caching scenarios.

 ## How to use ?